geersch/nestjs-getting-started/docs/05-authentication.md

 }
 ```

 Restart the application and refresh Swagger UI in your browser.
-Now test the signin using one of our hardcoded users.
+Now sign in using one of our hardcoded users.
 The response will now include an object with an `accessToken` property that contains a JWT token.

 ```json
 {